Young Chinese like Vodka: Distribution Tips & Contact for sale in China.

-Opportunities to buy white spirits lik China
+Opportunities to buy white spirits like China

-White spirits are not the most popular choice for status symbols, but some of them, like tequila could be easily integrated into Chinese drinking habits.
+White spirits are not the most popular choice for status symbols, but some of them, like tequila, could be easily integrated into Chinese drinking habits.
 The national spirit baijiu, which is served in small shot glasses, is often drunk as part of a toast.

 The expansion of Western-style bars and cocktail bars in first-tier cities is a boon for international spirits like gin and vodka.
-Thanks to ecommerce , consumption is also spreading to smaller cities .
+Thanks to eCommerce, consumption is also spreading to smaller cities.
 These spirit categories are also selling well online and becoming increasingly popular at house parties.

 White spirits are facing a challenge, especially if they are marketed as premium.
 Consumers will resist spending their money on brown spirits and the status it gives.